semilin/genkey/README.md

 # genkey
-Genkey is a powerful tool for analyzing and creating keyboard layouts that was used to create [Semimak](https://semilin.github.io/semimak).
+Genkey is a powerful tool for analyzing and creating keyboard layouts that was used to create [Semimak](https://semilin.github.io/pages/semimak.html).
 It features detailed analysis output, generation, customizable weighting, individual layout improvement, heatmap output, interactive analysis, and much more!

 For installation instructions and documentation, see [the website](https://semilin.github.io/pages/genkey.html).

 ## License
-Copyright © 2021 Colin Hughes
+Copyright © 2021 semi

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by